microsoft/PowerToys/doc/specs/QuickLauncher.md

 repository, Windows users expressed the need for a fast and reliable launcher with additional capabilities, such as text suggestion as users type, auto-completion on tab, and options to do more actions like run in administrator mode or open in PowerShell.
-Windows users also pointed out that search is not fast enough and it does not give results that are relevant to them.
 This issue received the fourth most thumbs up (with 70+ thumbs up) in the category of suggested PowerToy indicating that users are interested in this PowerToy.